top of page

 To address the immediate issue, Dominion announced plans to build a loop connecting the main transmission lines to "Data Center Alley" in eastern Loudoun County.
 Dominion plans a 500/230 Kv line from the Wishing Star to Mars substations in the south and another between the Aspen and Golden substations in the north.
 A third line will link the Golden substation to the Mars substation, completing the loop.
 These lines won't bring new power into the county and won't be ready until at least 2028.
 They don't fully meet the future power demands from the growing data centers.

 To address this, in December 2023, PJM accepted a proposal from NextEra to run a new 500 Kv line from West Virginia through western Loudoun County to the main transmission line.
 This met strong opposition from residents, the BOS, and environmental groups.
-In Loudoun County, the nine-member Board of Supervisors (BOS) is the senior elected body responsible for land-use planning.
-The Loudoun County BOS is tasked with addressing the needs and concerns of the citizens of Loudoun County.
-To manage these concerns, in August 2024, PJM decided to reroute the line through the existing north/south right of way.
+As a result, in August 2024, PJM decided to reroute the line through the existing north/south right of way.
 Dominion also plans a new 500 Kv line from the south to connect to the main line, boosting Loudoun's power grid capacity.

-Another potential solution under discussion that could address the challenge of insufficient energy grid infrastructure is increased transmission capacity combined with onsite power production through microgrids.
+Another potential solution that could address the challenge of insufficient energy grid infrastructure is increased transmission capacity combined with onsite power production through microgrids.
 A microgrid is a compact, localized version of a traditional electricity network, designed to generate, distribute, and manage electricity within a specific area.
 It comprises distributed energy resources (DERs) like solar panels, wind turbines, batteries, and backup generators, all working in unison to supply power to the community.

 Prince William County